T+L's Definitive Guide to Barcelona

 Designer of luxury women’s-wear label Cortana

 My new favorite spot to eat is Bar Mut ($$), which serves excellent eggs with shrimp and pine nuts—it’s packed with locals.
 Another place I love: the backyard terrace of Cafè 1907 ($$$), in Sant Gervasi-la Bonanova.
 The food is organic, and the vibe is laid-back; it’s like being in a private house.
 For shopping, I’m a fan of the contemporary jewelry at Magnolia Antic.
-Nearby is the Pink Peony, where you can get a great massage.
+For a great massage, I go to Pink Peony.

 Trips Out of Town